chetanbg1/cbgwork1/README.md

  	JIT is used to optimise the performace of java code at run time - its helps code to fastly compile

-//varible value keeps changing if we change  ,reference to the address of memery where we store the data
+Variable -
-// constants value do not change
+	varible value keeps changing if we change  ,reference to the address of memery where we store the data

-//java is typed language, meaning we can not define variable without data type
+constants value do not change

-//Data type
+java is typed language, meaning we can not define variable without data type Data type
 	//primitive data types
 	//byte  == 8 bits 1 byte
-//shortv =2byte
+	//short =2byte
 	//char  == 2bytes
 	//boolean ==1byte
 	//int  = 4 byte
 	//long  = 8 byte
 	//double =8  byte
 	//float =4 byte
 java is not completly 100% object - oriented language due to premitive data types we use Wrapper classes for primitive data type